havocbcn/crcReport/README.md

 This version is in a early beta (peta*) stage, not suitable for production environment, just for test.

-Features supported:
+Features:

+* Fast
+* The report is generated using code, all elements are relative to previous ones, easily expandable.
-* Labels, images, rectangles
+* Labels, images, rectangles.
-* Ttf fonts (embedded/referenced)
+* PDF fonts, Ttf fonts (embedded/referenced).
+Not all fonts are supported!.
+* Free

 (*) crash is spanish